Top Image – The painting ‘Off The tracks’ in The Spotlight Gallery of The Dean Clough, in Halifax. September, 2016.

-I got the chance to show some of the large mixed media on paper things at Goosfest (the name coming from the words ‘Goos’ meaning God’s and Fest meaning ‘tree’ – God’s tree – because of an ancient tree in the centre of the village, I learned).
+The large mixed media on paper works tend to look great in these large, beamed buildings – such as here at Goosfest (the name coming from the words ‘Goos’ meaning God’s and Fest meaning ‘tree’ – God’s tree – because of an ancient tree in the centre of the village, I learned).

 They work well unframed and in great spaces such as this old barn with brick walls and large wooden beams.
 Also displayed was the oils on canvas painting I’ve titled ‘The Old Watch-maker’s Studio’, which depicts another kind of old, beamed building.